 8. Test Orders

 Start small.
-Even if you are left with a good impression, there is too much danger in forwarding a large bulk of parts your require in short notice to an unknown manufacturer.
+Even if you are left with a good impression, there is too much danger in forwarding a large bulk of parts you require on short notice to an unknown manufacturer.

 There are probably two good options here.
 You either order some parts that you actually need but are not in a hurry with.
 Or something more complex to see how the manufacturer can handle the quality.